fcanas/HLSCore/Readme.md

 ## Organization

-HLSCore is five packages.
+HLSCore is four packages.
 The organization of the project will change as real tools are built on HLSCore.

+* *Parsing* — An HLS playlist parser built on [parser combinators](https://github.com/fcanas/FFCParserCombinator)
 * *Types* — Defines the core elements of HLS as Swift structs and enums
-* *Parsing* — An HLS playlist parser built on [parser combinators](https://github.com/fcanas/FFCParserCombinator)
 * *Serialization* — Converts HLS playlists defined in Types into strings
 * *Utilities* — Shared bits of code